 You can verify all this information by looking carefully at the Nestle-Aland Greek New Testament 4th edition.
 There is thus a wide variety of different readings found in these first two verses of 2 Peter.

-Secondly, the text followed by the King James Bible seems to be that of Scrivener, Beza and Elziever.
+The text followed by the King James Bible seems to be that of Scrivener 1894, Beza 1598 and Elzevir 1624.

 2 Πετερ 1:1 εν δικαιοσυνη του θεου ημων και σωτηρος ημων ιησου χριστου = This text has the literal “righteousness of the OUR God and OUR Saviour Jesus Christ.